alisanaeikia/alisanaeikia.github.io/about.md

 Hi Everyone!

 I am a philosophy student at the University of Tehran.
 I am thriving to get accepted to a PhD programme because I think it is the best job in the world.
 Trust me; I tried some other jobs.
+Uppdate: I got into the University of Rochester for  a Ph.D in philosophy program!
+(June 30th)

 I am primarily interested in metaphysics and philosophical logic and their relations to other topics.
 More specifically, I am interested in Metaphysical grounding.
 Currently, I am writing my masters thesis on the collapse problem and Sider’s principle of purity.
 If you are interested in this subject, drop me an e-mail and let us discuss.
 You will probably help me to sleep at nights because this issue is keeping me awake nowadays.